HenoHyj/Tutorial/TEMPLATE.md

 ### Objective

-- learn critical thing about BNO wiring using I2C.
+- Learn critical thing about BNO wiring using I2C.
-- Software on how to get BNO data.
+- Learn software coding on how to get BNO data.

 ### Background Information

-To do this part, you will need:
+To do this part, you will need to know :
-- Know how to use Kicad/Altium.
+- How to use Kicad/Altium.
-- know how to do SMT soldering.
+- How to do SMT soldering.

 ### Components

 - Computer with Kicad 8.0+
+- BNO085 sensor
+- ESP32-S3 Dev Board

 ### Circuit design